Hi Rhythm Section: Band history

 The Hodges brothers, with Grimes, recorded the 1976 LP On the Loose as Hi Rhythm.

 The band dissolved after Hi Records was sold in 1977, but regrouped as a touring band in 1979.
 Through the 1980s and early 1990s, the Hodges brothers toured with singers Albert Collins and Otis Clay, and periodically regrouped with Grimes and Turner.
 Charles Hodges left in the 1990s, becoming an ordained church minister.
 In 1994, the album Perfect Gentlemen was released, featuring a fourth Hodges with the addition of Fred on keyboards as well as Percy Wiggins on vocals, issued on Velvet Recordings of America as by The Hodges Brothers.

-Other band members still played together, sometimes with Jackson's cousin Steve Potts on percussion, providing their unique backdrops for Syl Johnson on the Delmark Records CD Back in the Game (1994), and the Mitchell-produced Al Green comeback I Can't Stop and its follow-up for the Blue Note label in 2003 and 2005.
-They also toured with Cat Power, aka Chan Marshall, and featured on her 2006 album The Greatest.
+Other band members still played together, sometimes with Jackson's cousin Steve Potts on percussion, and contributed to recordings by other artists during the 1990s and 2000s.
+They provided their unique backdrops for Syl Johnson on the Delmark Records CD Back in the Game (1994), and the Mitchell-produced Al Green comeback I Can't Stop and its follow-up for the Blue Note label in 2003 and 2005.
+They also toured with Cat Power, Chan Marshall, and featured on her 2006 album The Greatest.
 In 2016, the group was inducted into the Memphis Music Hall of Fame.

 Canadian singer Frazey Ford recorded her 2014 album Indian Ocean songs "September Fields" and, "I'm Done", at the Royal Studio, - the Hi Rhythm Section backing her with their unmistakeable signature Memphis sounds.

 The Royal Recording Studio in Memphis is now included on the same tour with the landmark studios of Stax and Sun.